zarqman/can_has_validations/README.md

 ## Write Once validator ##

-Ensure that once a value is written, it becomes readonly.
-There are two uses for this.
+Ensures that once a value is written, it becomes readonly.
+There are a few uses for this.

 The first is as an equivalent to `attr_readonly :user_id` except that it also produces a validation error instead of silently ignoring the change as